stemoutreach/CodeCreateLab/Resources/RaspberryPiResources.md

-# 📚 Raspberry Pi References for Kids
+# 📚 Raspberry Pi References

-A curated list of beginner-friendly resources for kids learning Raspberry Pi—covering books, websites, videos, and hands-on kits.
+A curated list of beginner-friendly resources for learning Raspberry Pi—covering books, websites, videos, and hands-on kits.

 ---